safdar-azeem/vue-ssr-lite/README.md

 </script>
 ```

 `publicConfig` is sent to the browser.
+Request headers may contain credentials:
+never copy `Authorization`, `Cookie`, `Proxy-Authorization`, private tokens,
-Never place passwords, private keys, database credentials, or other secrets inside it.
+passwords, private keys, database credentials, or other secrets into the
+returned object.
+Returned configuration must contain JSON-safe values: null,
+booleans, finite numbers, strings, dense arrays, and plain objects composed of
+those values.
+Negative zero is normalized to zero.

+Rendered-response cache keys automatically vary by the resolved public config.
+`responseCache.vary` remains necessary for other public render discriminators
+that affect HTML but are not represented in `publicConfig`.
+Credential-bearing
+requests continue to bypass the shared response cache.

 ---